 The Tecnológico de Monterrey also offers a number of undergraduate classes taught in English.
 These are for international students studying for a semester or year abroad and can be used to provide credits towards a degree at the student’s home university.

 Instituto Politécnico Nacional (IPN)

-Like the Universidad Nacional Autónoma de México, the Instituto Politécnico Nacional (IPN) is also a very large public university, with over 166,000 students currently enrolled.
-Standing at 35th in Latin America and 551-600 in the world rankings, the Instituto Politécnico Nacional’s main campus is situated two kilometers north of Mexico City.
-The school is also highlighted as a world leader in 10 disciplines covered by the QS World University Rankings by Subject, including computer science, engineering and physics.
+Like the Universidad Nacional Autónoma de México, the Instituto Politécnico Nacional (IPN) is also a very large public university, with just under 150,000 students currently enrolled.
+Standing at 32nd in Latin America and 601-650 in the world rankings, the Instituto Politécnico Nacional’s main campus is situated two kilometers north of Mexico City.
+The school is also highlighted as a world leader in 10 disciplines covered by the QS World University Rankings by Subject, including computer science, mechanical engineering and physics.